flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 #### Controlling the grouping columns

-If you want to fully control the grouping columns, you can provide the model to the `groupingColumnsModel` prop.
+To fully control the grouping columns, provide the model to the `groupingColumnsModel` prop.
 Use it together with `onGroupingColumnsModelChange` to know when a grouping criteria is added or removed.

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsControlled.js", "bg": "inline", "defaultCodeOpen": false}}

+### Block grouping columns

+#### Block grouping for all columns

+To block the grouping of all columns, set the `disableGroupingColumns` prop to `true`.

+It will disable all the features related to the grouping columns, even if a model is provided.

+{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsDisabled.js", "bg": "inline", "defaultCodeOpen": false}}

+#### Block grouping for some columns

+To block the grouping of certain columns, set the `canBeGrouped` property of `GridColDef` to `false`.
+In the example below, the `director` column can not be grouped.
+And in all example, the `title` and `gross` columns can not be grouped.

+{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsColDefCanBeGrouped.js", "bg": "inline", "defaultCodeOpen": false}}

 #### Single grouping column